AnnaSeDab/Project2-memory-game/README.md

 Code was written by me with the help of explanations found on W3Schools and Stack overflow.

 Function picking tiles to lit was constructed thanks to explanation and example given by my mentor Mitko Bachvarov.

+[Function used to compare arrays](https://stackoverflow.com/questions/3115982/how-to-check-if-two-arrays-are-equal-with-javascript) was found on Stack overflow.

 ---